SI Dislocation & Crescent Fractures

 • degree of injury to posterior structures determines pelvic stability

-• Iliac wing fractures are more commonly associated with open wounds and may involve bowel entrapment
+• Iliac wing fractures may be associated with open wounds and may involve bowel entrapment

 • Ligaments